Eucrow/oab_post_dump/README.md

 Returns a list of warnings and errors which are reviewed by EM-SAP staff and fixed it when it is necessary.

+The errors detected can be found in https://saco.csic.es/index.php/s/R3iFaWF84GFXTsr

 ### Warning:
 Due to privacy concerns, some minor functions can not work properly.